TherapyNottingham/academic-kickstart/content/home/coronavirus.md

  css_class = ""

 +++
-Last reviewed: 18 November 2020
+Last reviewed: 11 January 2021

 The Coronavirus (COVID-19) situation continues to evolve rapidly.
 My intention is to always work safely, and within the various legislation and guidance available from both Goverbment and my professional bodies.
 As such, there can be some variability and relatively short-notice changes.